efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

 allows to download nodes values in one call per server.

 One have the choice to work with structure for a cleaner definition of used data or with dictionaries to work more dynamically.
-The idea behind this is to be able to program scripts without having to deal with device, nodes, etc at run time except when downloading data from PLC.
-Analysis function can just work with regular structure or dictionaries.
+The idea behind this is to be able to program scripts without having to deal with device, nodes, etc at run time.
+Analysis function can just work with regular structure or dictionaries and should focus on doing stuff with the data.

 Structure Base Model